JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Design%20Report/pictures/leg%20joints.png)

 Using a python script the robots and the users joint angles can be compared.
-The program will give a score depending on how close the user is to the actual pose and if this score is over a certain threshhold you get a pass.
+The program will give a score depending on how close the user is to the actual pose and if this score is over a certain threshold you get a pass.
 If the score is lower, Blue will say what needs to be improved on your pose.
 ### 6.3 System hierarchy (Toni/Tristan)
 ### 6.4 Vision (Toni/Tristan)
 ### 6.5 Poses (Just/Jens)